lake-of-dreams/weblogic-operator/README.md

 make push                                       #Pushes to docker.io/fmwplt/weblogic-operator
 ```

-**Create Secret to be used for pulling _WeblogicServer_ image from registry**
+**Create Secret to be used for pulling _WebLogicManagedServer_ image from registry**
 ```
 kubectl create secret docker-registry weblogic-docker-store --docker-server=docker.io \
 --docker-username=YOUR_USERNAME --docker-password=YOUR_PASSWORD --docker-email=YOUR_EMAIL
 ```

-**Create CRD of type _WeblogicServer_ into k8s**
+**Create CRD of type _WebLogicManagedServer_ into k8s**
 ```
-kubectl apply -f manifests/weblogic-crd.yaml    #Creates custom object of type WeblogicServer
+kubectl apply -f manifests/weblogic-crd.yaml    #Creates custom object of type WebLogicManagedServer
 ```

 **Deploy _weblogic-operator_ into k8s**